India eye WTC boost from struggling West Indies

 West Indies: Kraigg Brathwaite (capt), Tagenarine Chanderpaul, Raymon Reifer, Alick Athanaze, Jermaine Blackwood, Jason Holder, Joshua da Silva (wkpr), Rahkeem Cornwall, Alzarri Joseph, Kemar Roach, Jomel Warrican

-India: Rohit Sharman (capt), Shubman Gill, Yashasvi Jaiswal, Virat Kohli, Ajinkya Rahane, Ajay Jadeja, Srikar Bharat (wkpr), Shardul Thakur, Ravichandran Ashwin, Mohammed Siraj, Jaydev Unadkat
+India: Rohit Sharma (capt), Shubman Gill, Yashasvi Jaiswal, Virat Kohli, Ajinkya Rahane, Ajay Jadeja, Srikar Bharat (wkpr), Shardul Thakur, Ravichandran Ashwin, Mohamed Siraj, Jaydev Unadkat.